Prep boys soccer: Rice Lake earns nonconference wins over St. Croix Central, Hayward - NewsBreak

 On Saturday at home the Warriors shut out St. Croix Central, as Rice Lake built off a victory at Hayward on Thursday, which ended the team’s slide.

-Rice Lake (6-7-2) gets the Big Rivers tournament underway Tuesday at Chippewa Falls and then heads to Menomonie on Thursday.
+Rice Lake (6-7-2) got the Big Rivers tournament underway Tuesday at Chippewa Falls and then heads to Menomonie on Thursday.
+The final conference game is Oct.
+11 at home against New Richmond.

 Rice Lake 4, St. Croix Central 0